-The 120 kilometre Queenstown Trail combines a series of trails within the Wakatipu Basin incorporating the wine area of Gibbston valley, the historic gold-mining town of Arrowtown, Lake Hayes, Frankton and Queenstown.
+The 120 kilometres of the Queenstown Trail combines a series of trails within the Wakatipu Basin incorporating the wine area of Gibbston valley, the historic gold-mining town of Arrowtown, Lake Hayes, Frankton and Queenstown.

-The trail is technically very easy and suitable for all ages and abilities, however there are a few hill climbs and descents that may require walking.
-While a keen cyclist could set off and ride the trail in its entirety in a day, most will choose to base themselves in Queenstown, Arrowtown or surrounds and ride one or more of the shorter routes available.
+The trail is technically very easy and suitable for all ages and abilities, however there are a few hill climbs and descents that may require some walking.
+While a keen cyclist could set off and ride the trail in its entirety in a day, most will choose to base themselves in Queenstown, Arrowtown or surrounds, and ride one or more of the shorter routes available at a leisurely pace.

 The Queenstown Trail is a collection of seven stand-alone (but connected) rides.
 They vary in length so there is something suitable for everyone.
 They are listed below, along with their lengths and level of difficulty (grade)

 The Gibbston River Trail explores the lovely Gibbston wine region of the Wakatipu.
 Cycle amongst the vineyards, sample local Pinot Noir and take in the splendour of the mighty Kawarau River.